MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/explore-samples.md

 4. Add notes as described in [Add a note to your 3D model](add-note.md).
 Notes made on sample models aren't saved when you close Dynamics 365 Product Visualize or replace the model.

     > [!TIP]
-    > If you want to see dimensions for the model, enable the **Product measurements feature**.
-To enable this feature, see [Enable product measurements](product-measurements.md).
+    > If you want to see dimensions for the model, enable the **Product dimensions** feature.
+To enable this feature, see [Enable product measurements](product-dimensions.md).
 After enabling the feature, select **Dimensions** on the right side of the screen to see the dimensions for the 3D model.<br><br>Preview features are experimental features that provide access to new innovations that the Dynamics 365 Product Visualize team is working on.

 ### See also